fastlane/fastlane/README.md

 Both your keys and provisioning profiles are encrypted using OpenSSL using a passphrase.

-Storing your private keys in a git repo may sound off-putting at first.
+Storing your private keys in a Git repo may sound off-putting at first.
 We did an in-depth analysis of potential security issues and came to the following conclusions:

 #### What could happen if someone stole a private key?